Orbitale/Rymfony/README.md

     - 🟥 (utopia) Support setups that have multiple PHP versions installed (such as on Ubuntu/Debian with deb-sury's repo, or with Homebrew on OSX), and allow customizing the version.
     - PHP Server
         - 🟩 Don't rewrite the `fpm-conf.ini` configuration file each time a server is launched.
-        - 🟥 Find a way to differenciate servers configurations, in case multiple servers are started
+        - 🟩 Find a way to differenciate servers configurations, in case multiple servers are started: Done by creating a specific PHP-FPM configuration for each project 🙂
 - Going way further
     - 🟥 (utopia) Detect whether the project uses Docker Compose
     - 🟥 (utopia) Be able to dynamically create environment variables for some common use-cases (database, redis, rabbitmq, mailcatcher).
-- Done (latest first):